 Debit and credit cards are both useful tools for shopping online and in person.
 But you can also use your cards to pay bills like tuition, taxes, utilities (electricity and water, for example), and more.
 Payment by card is instant—which is helpful if your due date is approaching—and you don’t need to dig up your checkbook.

 While it’s convenient to pay with plastic, it’s not always the best option, so get familiar with the pros and cons.

-How to Set Up Payments
+Setting Up Payments

-Pay by mail or phone: You can pay bills with a card, even if you receive printed statements.
+You can pay bills with a card, even if you receive bills on paper.
 For example, a medical office might send a bill that offers several payment options.
 In addition to sending a check, you can call and provide your card information over the phone.
-Alternatively, you can write your card information on the payment slip and mail it back.
-Using the phone is the better option if you're coming up on the payment’s due date.
+That’s often easier than filling out the form, finding a stamp, and mailing the payment back to the biller.

 Whatever method you use, be prepared to provide the following: